Double, double toil and trouble; fire burn and cauldron bubble…

 And this double-layer cheesecake is the best of the best.

 The bottom layer is plain, tangy cheesecake.
 And the top is cheesecake with the pumpkin puree and all the aromatic and flavorful fall spices.

 It’s a double dose of deliciousness.

-Once you make your chocolate cupcakes, all you’ll need to turn them into mysterious and mischievous black cats is dark chocolate frosting, Oreos, and a few hand-selected candies.
+Just make chocolate cupcakes and add dark chocolate frosting, Oreos, and a few hand-selected candies.